 The Plan is subject to the Employee Retirement Income Security Act of 1974, as amended ("ERISA").
-Participants may elect to make tax deferred contributions ranging from 1% up to the lesser of 50% of their eligible compensation or \$18,000 for 2016 and 2015.
+Participants may elect to make tax deferred contributions ranging from 1% up to the lesser of 50% of their eligible compensation or \$18,000 for 2017 and 2016.
 Participant contributions are recorded if they are withheld from the participant's wages.
 The \$18,000 limit may be adjusted in future years by the Internal Revenue Service ("IRS").
 The sum of the tax deferred contributions and the after-tax contributions cannot exceed 50% of the participant's eligible compensation.
 Subject to limitation, the Company matches contributions made by employees into the Plan at an amount equal to 50% of a participant's total monthly contributions up to 6%, for a maximum employer match of 3% of their compensation.
-Also, the Company may make a discretionary contribution to the Plan, which is subject to the Board of Directors' approval, provided certain predetermined profit levels are attained.
-The Company made no discretionary contributions for the years ended December 31, 2016 and 2015.
+Also, the Company may make a discretionary contribution to the Plan, which is subject to the Board of Directors' approval, provided the Company attains certain predetermined profit levels.
+A discretionary contribution of approximately \$10,150,000 was made for the Plan's year ended December 31, 2017.
+A discretionary contribution was not made during the year ended December 31, 2016.

 Participants may rollover into the Plan amounts representing distributions from other qualified retirement plans, an individual retirement account or an annuity.
-For the years ended December 31, 2016 and 2015, the Plan accepted employee rollover contributions of approximately \$2,773,000 and \$3,200,000, respectively.
+For the years ended December 31, 2017 and 2016, the Plan accepted employee rollover contributions of approximately \$2,571,000 and \$2,773,000, respectively.